telefonicaid/fiware-cygnus/doc/design/OrionMongoSink.md

 ##Functionality
 `com.iot.telefonica.cygnus.sinks.OrionMongoSink`, or simply `OrionMongosink` is a sink designed to persist NGSI-like context data events within a MongoDB server.
 Usually, such a context data is notified by a [Orion Context Broker](https://github.com/telefonicaid/fiware-orion) instance, but could be any other system speaking the <i>NGSI language</i>.

 Independently of the data generator, NGSI context data is always [transformed](from_ngsi_events_to_flume_events.md) into internal Flume events at Cygnus sources thanks to `com.iot.telefonica.cygnus.handlers.OrionRestHandler`.
-In the end, the information within these Flume events must be mapped into specific HDFS data structures.
+In the end, the information within these Flume events must be mapped into specific MongoDB data structures.

 ###Mapping Flume events to MongoDB data structures
 MongoDB organizes the data in databases that contain collections of Json documents.
 Such organization is exploited by `OrionMongoSink` each time a Flume event is taken, by performing the following workflow: